 ‘Bangladeshi infiltration’: Multiple sites in West Bengal, Jharkhand raided

-Ranchi office of the Enforcement Directorate conducted raids at 17 places in the two states today, a day before the first phase of polling in Jharkhand where illegal immigration dominated the campaign.
+Ranchi office of the Enforcement Directorate conducted raids at 17 places in the two states yesterday, a day before today's first phase of polling in Jharkhand where illegal immigration dominated the campaign.

 The raids also came a day after the National Investigation Agency (NIA) -- India's anti-terror probe forum -- conducted searches at multiple locations across six states, including Assam and West Bengal, in connection with the alleged activities promoted by some Bangladeshi nationals as part of the banned terror group al-Qaeda's conspiracy to "destabilise" India.